automacoin/automacoin/docs/arch-v1.0.md

 ## Design Rationale

-Answers to high level questions regarding the design of this system:
+Where we answer to high level questions regarding the design of this system:

 * Why this system, and not a blockchain like Bitcoin or Ethereum?
 * Why different services (APIs)?